Hayley Mills: Early life and education

-Hayley Catherine Rose Vivien Mills was born on 18 April 1946, in Marylebone, London, to British actor Sir John Mills and actress Mary Hayley Bell.
-Her sister is actress Juliet Mills and her brother writer and producer Jonathan Mills.
+Hayley Catherine Rose Vivien Mills was born in Marylebone, London, to British actor John Mills and actress Mary Hayley Bell.
+Her sister is actress Juliet Mills and her brother is writer and producer Jonathan Mills.

 Child actress

 Mills was 12 when she was cast by J. Lee Thompson, who was initially looking for a boy to play the lead role, in Tiger Bay (1959) which co-starred her father.
 The movie was popular at the box office in Britain.